Graph Writing # 128 - Consumption of renewable energy in the USA

 Until 1982, wood and hydroelectric powers were the two main sources of renewable energy and these 2 sources provided the renewable energy for the USA people.
 After 1982, Biofuels and wind power were introduced as renewable energy sources and after then the usages of these two sources keep increasing.

-In conclusion, in earlier states, the wood and hydroelectric power were the main sources of renewable energy in the USA and after 2005, the usages of Bio-fuel and wind increased while the total consumption of renewable energy in the USA increased over time.
+To summarise, in earlier states, the wood and hydroelectric power were the main sources of renewable energy in the USA and after 2005, the usages of Bio-fuel and wind increased while the total consumption of renewable energy in the USA increased over time.

 (Approximately 215 words)